2012 UK Music Video Awards

 The 2012 UK Music Video Awards were held on 8 November 2012 at the Odeon West End in Leicester Square, London to recognise the best in music videos and music film making from United Kingdom and worldwide.
 The nominations were announced on 8 October 2012.
-English rapper M.I.A. won Video of the Year for "Bad Girls" directed by Romain Gavras.
+English rapper M.I.A. won Video of the Year for "Bad Girls" directed by Romain Gavras, the winners are highlighted in bold in the list below.